 The Meadows at Mystic Lake is located in Prior Lake.
-To visit The Meadows at Mystic Lake and get the most from your holiday in Prior Lake, create itinerary details personal to you using our Prior Lake vacation planner.
+To visit The Meadows at Mystic Lake on your holiday in Prior Lake, and find out what else Prior Lake has to offer, use our Prior Lake journey maker app .

 Create an itinerary including The Meadows at Mystic Lake